Filter Events by location or theme

 | ONLINE

-This open course will offer a comprehensive approach to undertaking sibling assessments.
-It will explore who the key contributors to sibling assessments are and how assessors can plan assessments and engage these contributors in the process.
-Most importantly it will explore how to gain the views of the children, observe sibling interactions and draw conclusions on the quality of sibling relationships as well as focusing on the individual needs of each child and of the sibling group.
+Sibling assessments are complex and emotive for many.
+This course will offer a comprehensive approach to undertaking these important assessments.
+It will explore how assessing social workers can plan the assessment, identify the key contributors and ensure you can engage these contributors in the process.
+Most importantly it will explore how to gain the views of the children, observe sibling interactions, draw conclusions on the quality of sibling relationships as well as focusing on the individual needs of each child and of the sibling group.

 Book now